xw-hu/SINet/README.md

 8. Use MATLAB to run the `weight_2nd_ini.m`
 9. Run `sh train_second_stage.sh` in the command window. (using around 13.5 hour on a single TITAN X)

-** If the training does not converge, try some other random seeds.
+If the training does not converge, try some other random seeds.
 You should obtain fair performance after a few tries.
 Due to the randomness, you are difficult to fully reproduce the same models, but the performance should be close.

 ## Testing on KITTI car dataset

 1. Use MATLAB to run the `run_SINet_2_branch.m` in `SINet/examples/kitti_car`.
 It will generate the detection results in `SINet/examples/kitti_car/detections`.
-   ** In `run_SINet_detection.m`, let `show = 1`, the detection results will be shown and saved in `results/`.
-But the speed will be slower.
+(In `run_SINet_detection.m`, let `show = 1`, the detection results will be shown and saved in `./results/`, but the speed will be slower.)

 2. We can get the quantitive result (Average Precision) in three levels: "easy", "moderate" and "hard" (same as the KITTI benchmark).

+3. Witout using cuDNN in testing, the running speed is higher.

 ## Training on other datasets.